gammaseeker/LKMemory_Manager/README.md

 in the HW doc thanks to a few checks done in md_to_string().

 ### hash table
-It was not until I was very deep in the homework that the professor said to use a BST...
-(https://piazza.com/class/k5wqqpth1lm1gz?cid=160) As a result, I had to live with my sins.

 The primary data structure used to store all my records is in hash tables.
 The reasoning behind this design decision is that the user is most likely making mass calls to lkmalloc/lkfree so we are doing heavy insert/deletion